About Eriko

 Yoga Practitioner

-I grew up in Japan and the U.S., and now call Australia home.
+I grew up in Japan and the United States, and now call Australia home, where I teach yoga from.

-This multicultural upbringing shaped my blended perspective—East and West, modern and traditional—and deeply informs how I connect with people.
-My path led me from corporate life into yoga, health, and life coaching, rooted in a lived understanding of the stress and demands of modern life.
+This multicultural upbringing shaped my blended perspective — East and West, progressive and traditional — and deeply informs how I connect with people.
+My path led me from corporate life into yoga, health, and life coaching, grounded in lived experience of the pressures, expectations, and pace of modern life.

-This fusion allows me to translate the tools of yoga into settings where practicality matters—corporate offices, medical environments, law firms—as well as in private and studio spaces.
+This fusion allows me to translate the tools of yoga into spaces where practicality matters - such as corporate offices, medical and legal environments - as well as private sessions and studio settings.

-Whether online or in person, group or private, I aim to create a space where you feel safe, supported, and seen—a space where you can grow at your own pace.
+Whether online or in person, in group or private settings, my intention is to create a space where you feel safe, supported, and seen — a space where you can grow at your own pace.

 Teaching Style & Focus